Trofinetide – Rett syndrome

 About Rett syndrome

 Rett syndrome is a debilitating neurological disorder that occurs primarily in females following apparently normal development for the first six months of life.
 Rett syndrome has been most often misdiagnosed as autism, cerebral palsy, or non-specific developmental delay.
 Rett syndrome is caused by mutations on the X chromosome on a gene called MeCP2.
 There are more than 200 different mutations found on the MeCP2 gene that interfere with its ability to generate a normal gene product.
-Rett syndrome occurs worldwide in approximately one of every 10,000 to 15,000 female births causing problems in brain function that are responsible for cognitive, sensory, emotional, motor and autonomic function.
-Typically, between six to eighteen months of age, patients experience a period of rapid decline with loss of purposeful hand use and spoken communication and inability to independently conduct activities of daily living.
-Symptoms also include seizures, disorganized breathing patterns, an abnormal side-to-side curvature of the spine (scoliosis) and sleep disturbances.
+Rett syndrome occurs worldwide in approximately one of every 10,000 to 15,000 female births (6,000 to 9,000 patients in the U.S.) causing problems in brain function that are responsible for cognitive, sensory, emotional, motor, and autonomic function.
+Typically, between 6 to 18 months of age, patients experience a period of rapid decline with loss of purposeful hand use and spoken communication and inability to independently conduct activities of daily living.
+Symptoms also include seizures, disorganized breathing patterns, an abnormal side-to-side curvature of the spine (scoliosis), and sleep disturbances.
 Currently there are no approved medicines for the treatment of Rett syndrome.

-In the second half of 2019, we plan to initiate a 12-week Phase 3, double-blind, randomized, placebo-controlled study to evaluate efficacy and safety of trofinetide and placebo in approximately 180 females ages 5 to 20 years with Rett syndrome.
+In the fourth quarter of 2019, we plan to initiate the LAVENDER 12-week Phase 3, double-blind, randomized, placebo-controlled study to evaluate efficacy and safety of trofinetide and placebo in approximately 180 females ages 5 to 20 years with Rett syndrome.
 Half of the study participants will receive trofinetide and half will receive placebo.
 The study will use the Rett Syndrome Behaviour Questionnaire (RSBQ), a caregiver assessment and the Clinical Global Impression Scale-Improvement (CGI-I), a clinician assessment of the improvement of Rett syndrome as co-primary efficacy endpoints.

 Trofinetide has been granted Fast Track Status and Orphan Drug Designation for Rett syndrome in the U.S. and Orphan Drug Designation for Rett syndrome in Europe.